act-rules/act-rules.github.io/_rules/image-no-text-0va7u6.md

 ## Expectation

-For each test target, at least one of the following is true:
+For the rendered image resource of the [image sources][] of each test target, at least one of the following is true:

 - the image resource contains text and it is [essential][] that the text is rendered with that specific presentation; or
 - the image resource does not contain text expressing anything in a [human language][]; or